songlinl/btp-mission-hybrid-rag/set-up/set-up-bas.md

     ![](img/07.png)

-    > [!TIP] In case you are facing *Forbidden* error, validate that the user with which you are logging in has the following role collections assigned:
+    >💡**Tip**: In case you are facing *Forbidden* error, validate that the user with which you are logging in has the following role collections assigned:
     >- **Business Application Studio Administrator**
     >- **Business Application Studio Developer**
     >